-It does drop the GPS as a result, a feature of the Vivosmart HR+, limiting the new tracker's potential as a running device in our eyes.
-It also comes in at $139.99, so Garmin is targeting the lower end of the fitness tracking market with Fitbit squarely in its sights.
+This is a wearable clearly designed to go head-to-head with the Fitbit Alta HR.
+It does drop the GPS as a result, unfortunately limiting the new tracker's potential as a running device.
+It also comes in at , so Garmin is targeting the lower end of the fitness tracking market.

-App or no app, you're going to be navigating around the menus with taps and swipes, and this is, so far, the Vivosmart 3's weakest point – it can be frustratingly unresponsive.
 Skipping through the different screens is done with a swipe up or down of the finger, and then a tap to see more data.
-For example, on data like step count and stair climbs you can tap to see your score for the day before, or a tap on heart rate will give you a tiny readout for the past hour along with your highest and lowest points.
+For example, with data such as step count and stair climbs you can tap to see your score for the day before, or a tap on heart rate will give you a tiny readout for the past hour along with your highest and lowest readings.